 The accreditation process applies sets of standards to service areas and business practices during an on-site survey.
 Accreditation, however, is an ongoing process, signaling to the public that a service provider is committed to continuously improving services, encouraging feedback, and serving the community.
 Accreditation also demonstrates a provider’s commitment to enhance its performance, manage its risk, and distinguish its service delivery.

-TAC Enterprises has been awarded a three year CARF accreditation that is valid through October 2018.
+TAC Industries, Inc. has been awarded a three year CARF accreditation that is valid through October 2021.

 ACCSES represents more than 1,200 disability service providers across the country.
 ACCSES works to promote and enhance community-based solutions that maximize person-centered employment, health care, education, and independent living opportunities for people with disabilities.
 Through collaboration with government and other stakeholders, ACCSES assures that services recognize and support the full potential of each person with a disability.